tablet on a desk during the day displaying Website Hosting Companies for Small Business

 VPS web hosting

 Somewhere between shared and dedicated hosting in price and performance is virtual private server (VPS) hosting.
 VPS hosting replicates a dedicated server within a partitioned shared server, with its own operating system, storage, RAM, and data transfers for a more stable site efficiency.
-While VPS is still a form of shared web hosting, it’s more expensive—but can cost half as much as dedicated hosting.
+While VPS is still a form of shared web hosting, it’s more expensive and can cost half as much as dedicated hosting.

 Cloud web hosting